emanuelen5/emanuelen5.github.io/site/_posts/2020-04-14-proxy/2020-04-14-proxy-from-windows-to-linux.md

+---
+finished: true
-# Setting up a proxy to a Linux server
+title: Setting up a proxy to a Linux server
+date: 2020-05-04 20:01
+tags: [ssh, proxy, PuTTY]
+categories: [tools, security, guide]
+---

 It is really simple to set up a proxy through a Linux server that runs SSH.
 The simplest way is to use the SOCKS5 procol which utilizes an open SSH tunnel and forwards all traffic through it.